Can Infrared Provide Sciatica Relief?

 Most people with Sciatica pain have wondered, “Will a heating pad help with sciatic nerve pain”?
 The answer is yes, it can.
 However, there is more than one heat therapy that can help relieve sciatica pain and can alleviate the discomfort caused by painful muscle spasms.

 A bit different than your average heating pad, infrared heat penetrates around 1.5 inches into the body acting on irritated nerve endings, such as the root nerve in which sciatica stems from.
 “During infrared immersion, pain may be relieved through the reduction of attendant or secondary spasms,” says Dr. Aaron Flickstein.
-“Pain is also at times related to ischemia or the lack of blood supply due to tension or spasm that can be improved by the hyperthermia that infrared can produce.”
+“Pain is also at times related to ischemia or the lack of oxygen rich blood supply due to tension or spasm that can be improved by more blood circulation through the hyperthermia that infrared can produce.”
 This process can break the recurring loop in which lack of blood flow in the blood vessels leads to further spasms and more pain.

 Other Remedies for Sciatica Pain